richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 "sshWorkspaceRoot": "/path/to/ws"
 ```

-The other possiblity is to provide a pathMap.
+The other possibility is to provide a pathMap.
 This allows to have multiple mappings.

 Examples: